Nicaragua TEFL Certification Course in Leon

 - Access to Greenheart Grants to establish community service projects at home or abroad

-- Waived South Korea Application Fee
+- Waived Teach in South Korea Program Application Fee

 - Personal pre-departure orientation and cultural training

-- Hands-on support before you go
+- Hands-on support before you arrive in Nicaragua

 - In-country support from school staff once you arrive